woliveiras/Klon/docs/ARCHITECTURE.md

   - `Run(step ExecutionStep) error`.
 - `Execute(plan, opts, runner)` – iterates over the steps and delegates to the `Runner`.
-  - At this stage, the CLI wires a **command-logging runner** when `--execute` is used (and `GOPI_ALLOW_WRITE=1` is set) that:
+  - The CLI wires a **CommandRunner** when `--execute` is used (and `GOPI_ALLOW_WRITE=1` is set) that:
+    - For `"prepare-disk"` operations:
+      - Uses `sfdisk -d <source> | sfdisk <dest>` to clone the partition table when the strategy is `clone-table`.
+    - For `"initialize-partition"` operations:
-    - For `"prepare-disk"` operations, prints the concrete command that would prepare the partition table.
+      - Detects the filesystem on the source partition using `lsblk`.
-    - For `"sync-filesystem"` operations, prints a `rsync` command line showing how files would be synchronized to the destination root (configurable via `--dest-root`).
-    - For other operations, falls back to the generic `Description`.
-  - Actual disk writes will be implemented later behind this interface in a dedicated `Runner` implementation, keeping safety and testability.
+      - Runs `mkfs.ext4`, `mkfs.vfat` or `mkswap` on the corresponding
+        destination partition.
+    - For `"sync-filesystem"` operations:
+      - Mounts the destination partition under `--dest-root`, then runs `rsync -aAXH --delete` with appropriate excludes (system paths and any user-provided `--exclude` / `--exclude-from` patterns).
+      - Unmounts the destination partition afterwards, logging any failure.
+    - Logs all executed commands and their output using the standard `log` package, so runs are auditable.
+  - Other `Runner` implementations (e.g. pure logging or dry-run runners) can be plugged in for testing or alternative front-ends.

 ## Test-Driven Development (TDD)